-When delivered, the ON/OFF switch and the electrical connections are located on the left-hand side of the appliance.
-When installing in recesses, ensure that access is guaranteed.
-Otherwise relocate the ON/OFF switch and electrical connections accordingly.
+In the delivered condition, the ON/OFF switch and the electrical connections are located on the left-hand side of the appliance.
+The condensate drain can be routed out of either the right-hand or left-hand side of the appliance.

+When installing in recesses, ensure that accessibility is guaranteed (recommended wall clearance 100 mm).
+Otherwise relocate the ON/OFF switch and electrical connections.
 The ON/OFF switch can be relocated to the right-hand side or the top.
 The electrical connections can be relocated to the right-hand side.